ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/Computability.rst

 Computability (Ch 10)
 =========================================

-The idea of proving that CanCrash.exe can't exist is pretty mind bending.
+The idea of proving that CanCrash.exe can't exist is pretty mind-bending.
 This video might be helpful - it walks through the logic on why we can't write a program that detects if a program Halts (stops running at some point):

 .. youtube:: macM_MtS_w4